 That is what forkfreedom.com is all about: eating foods that aren’t highly-palatable (addictive) and processed so your blood sugar and insulin don’t spike.
 It’s about nutrient-dense substitutions like those listed below.

-whole wheat crust
+wheat thin crust pizza

 These days there are many options for pizza.
 For crusts you can use whole wheat flours versus refined white flour.
 There are also low-carb crusts like almond flour or cauliflower as well as vegan cheeses to top them off.